nayasinghania/technical-portfolio-website/README.md

-# Minimal Modular Personal Website and Portfolio Template
+# Minimal Technical Personal Website and Portfolio

-This is a filled in minimal modular personal website and portfolio template.
-You can click `Use As Template` in the top right hand of this page to create your own website with this as a starting point
+This is a minimal technical personal website and portfolio Next.js template!.
+You can click `Use As Template` in the top right hand of this page to create your own website with this as a starting point.

 ## Features
+- Next.js
+- Tailwind CSS
+- Shadcn UI
 - Modular design
 - Easily customizable
 - Light and dark mode